The Best Eco-Friendly Cleaning Products That Actually Work

 For toilet cleaning, look for plant-based bowl cleaners with citric acid as the active ingredient.
 They dissolve mineral buildup without the chlorine smell that lingers for hours.

-Most conventional floor cleaners leave a residue — that slightly sticky film you notice when walking barefoot.
+Most conventional floor cleaners leave a residue -- that slightly sticky film you notice when walking barefoot.
 Not great, especially if you have kids or pets spending time on the floor.

 A simple solution: one gallon of warm water, a quarter cup of white vinegar, and a few drops of essential oil.
-Works on tile, laminate, and sealed hardwood.
+This works on tile, laminate, and sealed hardwood.
 For mopping, consider switching to a reusable microfiber mop pad instead of disposable Swiffer sheets.
 You'll save money and keep hundreds of single-use pads out of landfills each year.

 For fabric softener, toss a wool dryer ball in the dryer instead.
 It reduces drying time, softens clothes naturally, and lasts for over a thousand loads.